canonical/ubuntu-pro-client/docs/howtoguides/enable_in_dockerfile.md

 # from Ubuntu Pro services, you can continue the rest of your app-specific Dockerfile.
 ```

-An important point to note about the above Dockerfile is that all of the `apt` and `pro` commands happen inside of one Dockerfile `RUN` instruction.
-This is critical and must not be changed.
-Keeping everything as written inside of one `RUN` instruction has two key benefits:
+An important point to note about the above Dockerfile is that all of the `apt`
+and `pro` commands happen inside one Dockerfile `RUN` instruction.
+This is
+critical and must not be changed.
+Keeping everything as written inside of
+one `RUN` instruction has two key benefits:

-1. Prevents any Ubuntu Pro Subscription-related tokens and secrets from being leaked in an image layer
+1. It prevents any Ubuntu Pro Subscription-related tokens and secrets from
+   being leaked in an image layer.
-2. Keeps the image as small as possible by cleaning up extra packages and files before the layer is finished.
+2. It keeps the image as small as possible by cleaning up extra packages and
+   files before the layer is finished.

 ```{note}
 These benefits could also be attained by squashing the image.
 ```

-## Step 3: Build the Docker image
+## Build the Docker image

-Now, with our attach config file and Dockerfile created, we can build the image with a command like the following
+Now, with our Attach Config file and Dockerfile created, we can build the image
+with a command like the following:

 ```bash
 DOCKER_BUILDKIT=1 docker build . --secret id=pro-attach-config,src=pro-attach-config.yaml -t ubuntu-focal-pro
 ```

-There are two important pieces of this command.
+There are two important pieces to this command.

 1. We enable BuildKit with `DOCKER_BUILDKIT=1`.
-This is necessary to support the secret mount feature.
+This is necessary to support
+   the secret mount feature.
-2. We use the secret mount feature of BuildKit with `--secret id=pro-attach-config,src=pro-attach-config.yaml`.
-This is what passes our attach config file in to be securely used by the `RUN --mount=type=secret,id=pro-attach-config` command in the Dockerfile.
+2. We use the secret mount feature of BuildKit with
+   `--secret id=pro-attach-config,src=pro-attach-config.yaml`.
+This is what
+   passes our Attach Config file in to be securely used by the
+   `RUN --mount=type=secret,id=pro-attach-config` command in the Dockerfile.

 ## Success

 Congratulations!
-At this point, you should have a docker image that has been built with Ubuntu Pro packages installed from whichever Ubuntu Pro service you required.
+At this point, you should have a docker image that has been
+built with Ubuntu Pro packages installed from whichever Ubuntu Pro service you
+required.